 The following short-term fellowships are intended to support Early American Historians:

-- Newberry Library-Jack Miller Center Fellowship, which is intended to advance scholarship in those fields of study that will contribute to a deeper understanding of America’s founding principles and history and wider traditions that influenced its development.
+- Newberry Library-Jack Miller Center Fellowship, which is intended to is intended to advance scholarship in those fields of study that will contribute to a deeper understanding of America’s founding principles and history and wider traditions that influenced its development.

 - Society of Mayflower Descendants in the State of Illinois Fellowship, which is intended to support projects that are related to early American or Trans-Atlantic History.